MiquelNasarre/FourierS2/README.md

 - `Coefficients` loads files from the _coefficients_ folders, which store the coefficients of previously calculated series.

 - `A Priori` loads files from the _figures_ folder, first write the name of the file and load the triangulation.
-Then the error estimates formulas will be computed and you can select a certain error for you series.
+Then the error estimates formulas will be computed and you can select a certain error for your series.
 Using the formulas seen on the paper it will calculate enough coefficients to ensure that the error is below such threshold.
 You can also precompute some coefficients, which using the second theorem should give a more accurate estimate for the coefficients needed.

   As remarked in the paper, such estimates can be wrong due to the approximations done.
-Nevertheless you can adjust the finness of the triangurarization to ensure better results.
+Nevertheless you can adjust the finness of the triangulation to ensure better results.

-Once a figure is loaded, if it comes from a triangularization it will display both of them, and some new options will be added to the menu, lets go through them:
+Once a figure is loaded, if it comes from a triangulation it will display both of them, and some new options will be added to the menu, lets go through them:

 ![menu1](https://github.com/MiquelNasarre/FourierS2/assets/124403865/7b0de4bf-4107-4453-9db0-72f8e18b1395)